nickjohnsondls/Trading-Project/README.md

 - **Stochastic Oscillator (Stoch OS) Strategy**
 - **Pairs Trading Strategy**

-The backtest period spans from 2019 to 2024 for an initial portfolio value of $10,000, and the data has been saved in CSV format for analysis.
+The backtest period spans from 2019 to 2024 for an initial portfolio value of $10,000 for TSLA( KO/PEP for Pairs), and the data has been saved in CSV format for analysis.

 ## Project Structure